 Play Matters in Kingston

 Active Kingston, a village community group, which grew out of an initiative encouraged by the Parish Plan Advisory Group, has succeeded in replacing the ageing play equipment on the village playing field with a new far more interesting play area for younger children, an adventure trail for older children, a zipwire and a log cabin and picnic area.
 These facilities were opened by Devon County Council Chair Christine Marsh and Seb Genders a young village resident on Oct 23.
 2010.
-Active Kingston has now closed down and passed its remaining assets to the Kingston Parish Council.

-The project was completed by the Parish Plan Advisory Group which was successful in getting a further Big Lottery Awards for All grant to provide better/safer access to the playing field and a small car parking area, completed in May 2011.
+The project was completed by the Parish Plan Advisory Group which was successful in getting a further Big Lottery Awards for All grant to provide better/safer access to the playing field and a car parking area, completed in May 2011.

 Trees Matter Too